 To make a formal request for support from this fund, please fill out our APC request form.

 From January 2021 onwards Wellcome will continue to provide support for eligible OA costs to ensure compliance with their new policy and will supplement individual research grants for this purpose.
 You need to contact Wellcome at firstname.lastname@example.org direct, and request funding.
 You will need to provide the name of the journal, title of the paper, cost of the APC and your grant reference number(s).

-The open access team will continue to advise on Wellcome open access policy and green open access via Pure.
+The open access team can advise on Wellcome open access policy and green open access via Pure.

-The other COAF charities will be funding open access payments via block grants to eligible institutions or via additional funds within research grants.
+Other charities will be funding open access payments via block grants to eligible institutions or via additional funds within research grants:

 Versus Arthritis - funded authors should make open access funding requests directly to Versus Arthritis via their Grant Tracker account.

 British Heart Foundation (BHF) have provided a small open access block grant to fund APCs for BHF-funded papers - please use our APC Request form to apply for funding.

 the publisher has agreed to COAF's publisher requirements (a requirement since 1 April 2017)

 Wellcome Trust also mandates that monographs and book chapters be made open access.
 It has a separate funding mechanism to manage payment of these costs for its funded researchers.
 Please email email@example.com for more information.